gkjohnson/three-mesh-bvh/README.md

 Returns whether or not the mesh intersects the given geometry.

-The `geometryToBvh` parameter is the transform of the geometry in the mesh's frame.
+The `geometryToBvh` parameter is the transform of the geometry in the BVH's local frame.

 Performance improves considerably if the provided geometry _also_ has a `boundsTree`.